You can use Analytics to better understand your video and channel performance with key metrics and reports in YouTube Studio.

 - Your top content in this period: Your content ranked by views over the last 28 days.

 - Real time: Your performance over the last 48 hours or 60 minutes.

 - Stories: Your performance over the last seven days from your latest Stories.

-*At the video level, you'll see key moments for audience retention and your Real-time report.
+Note: At the video level, you can find key moments for audience retention and your real-time report.

 Content (channel level)

-The Content tab gives you a summary of how your audience finds your content, what your audience is watching and how they interact with your content.
-You can view the following reach and engagement reports within the All, Videos, Shorts, Live and Posts tabs:
+The content tab gives you a summary of how your audience finds and interacts with your content, as well as what content your audience watches.
+You can view the following reach and engagement reports within the 'All', 'Videos', 'Shorts', 'Live' and 'Posts' tabs:

 - Views: The number of legitimate views on your content for videos, Shorts and live streams.

-- Impressions and how they led to watch time: The number of times that a thumbnail was shown to viewers on YouTube (impressions), how frequently those thumbnails resulted in a view (click-through rate) and how those views ultimately led to watch time.
+- Impressions and how they led to watch time: The number of times a thumbnail was shown to viewers on YouTube (impressions), how often those thumbnails resulted in a view (click-through rate) and how those views ultimately led to watch time.

 - Key metrics card: A visual overview of your views, average view duration, impressions, impressions click-through rate, subscribers, likes and shares.